alex-karpenko/kube-lease-manager/README.md

 #[tokio::main]
 async fn main() {
-   // Use default Kube client
-   let client = Client::try_default().await?;
+   // Use the default Kube client let client = Client::try_default().await?;
-   // Create the simplest LeaseManager with reasonable defaults using convenient builder.
+   // Create the simplest LeaseManager with reasonable defaults using a convenient builder.
-   // It uses Lease resource called `test-watch-lease`. let manager = LeaseManagerBuilder::new(client, "test-watch-lease")
+   // It uses a Lease resource called `test-watch-lease`. let manager = LeaseManagerBuilder::new(client, "test-watch-lease")
            .build()
            .await?;